 Once you’ve placed one or several spawns around your scene, go ahead and press play to take it for a test drive.
 You’ll see a graphical user interface (GUI) generated as soon as the game starts, with a button for each spawn you created displayed along the left side of the screen (a result of the OnGUI function in the SpawnManager script).
 It should look something like this:

 That’s all there is to it!
 Whenever your user clicks any of the spawn buttons, it will instantly teleport them to wherever you placed that instance of Spawn in the editor.
 This system is pretty minimal at its core, but there’s a lot you can do to quickly and easily expand and personalize it.
 For instance, because it uses Unity’s built-in GUI system, you can create a new skin using the Inspector and make your buttons automatically use your textures in just one line of code, like we’ve done in our web demo (pictured below).
-For more information on customizing the appearance of your GUI in Unity, check out the GUI Skin manual page and scripting reference.

 We’ve used this small system to get contextual spawn points up and running quickly in several of our Unity demos, and we hope it can save you a little time as well.
 Happy developing!